Arcooo/Portfolio2/README.md

 ### My Programming
 I am a huge fan of Python notebooks for coding.
 I think that Jupyter Notebooks are visually appealing and a smooth environemnt to program in.
 Don't be afraid to click on the .ipnyb files as, being a public portfolio, I will try to explain my code in markdown as best I can.
-Also, to make this portfolio more understandable, I will utilize README.md files for the folder structure.
+Also, to make this portfolio more understandable, I will utilize README.md for the files in the folder structure.

-I also use VS Code mainly to do live peer programming using the *Live Share* extensions.
+I also use VS Code mainly to do live peer programming using the *Live Share* extensions which is very cool.

 ### Other Links
 [LinkedIn Profile](https://www.linkedin.com/in/alecjames11)